 - (A) Repeal of conflicting Ordinances.
 All other ordinances or parts of ordinances in conflict with the provisions of this Code are hereby repealed. - (B) Declaration of severability.
-The several Sections, subsection, and paragraphs of this Code are hereby declared to be severable.
+The several Sections, subsection, and paragraphs of this Code are herby declared to be severable.
 If any Section, subsection, paragraph, or subparagraph of this chapter shall be declared by a decision of a court of competent jurisdiction to be invalid, such decision shall not affect the validity of the other provisions of this Code, or of the Section of which the invalid portion or paragraph may be a part. - (C) Effective date.
-This Code shall be in full force and effect upon passage and publication by the Town Board and upon approval of the county board of supervisors, said publication to consist of posting of three copies thereof in three public places in said Town. - (D) Adoption.
-The Code was adopted by the Town Board the 23rd day of March, 2015.
+This Code shall be in full force and effect upon passage and publication by the Town Board and upon approval of the County Board of Supervisors, said publication to consist of posting of three (3) copies thereof in three (3) public places in said Town. - (D) Adoption.
+The Code was adopted by the Town Board the th day of , 2011.